antonyeagle/forallx-adl/readme.md

 I welcome comments and notification of errors and typos: [antony.eagle@adelaide.edu.au](mailto:antony.eagle@adelaide.edu.au?subject=forallx-adl).
 I will update this readme with a list of issues and proposed changes even while teaching from the book, but I will not push major changes to the pdf and source until a given course has been delivered and assessed.
 (I will tacitly correct typos and small errors.)

-Current known issues or proposed changes to the text:
+Current known issues or proposed changes to the text: none.

 <!-- None -->